 Ahead of the earnings results announcement, the analysts covering the company were expecting sales to grow 10.9% over the next 12 months.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
 2U's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 65% in Q2.

-That means that for every $1 in revenue the company had $0.65 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.
+That means that for every $1 in revenue the company had $0.65 left to spend on developing new products, sales and marketing, and general administrative overhead.
+2U's gross margin is poor for a SaaS business and it's deteriorated even further over the last year.
+This is probably the opposite direction that shareholders would like to see it go.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-2U burned through $33.6 million in Q3, increasing the cash burn by 765% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+2U burned through $27.2 million of cash in Q2 despite being cash flow positive last year.

-With a market capitalization of $461 million 2U is among smaller companies, but its more than $170.1 million in cash and the fact it is operating close to free cash flow break-even put it in a robust financial position to invest in growth.
+With a market capitalization of $355.5 million, 2U is among smaller companies, but its more than $53.3 million in cash on hand and near break-even free cash flow margins puts it in a stable financial position.

 Is Now The Time?